IsaacSchemm/Crowmask/README.md

   then discarded.)
 * Crowmask does not keep track of interaction with posts (beyond notifying the admin actor).
-* The Crowmask outbox only contains the 20 most recent posts.
-(Note that Mastodon does not use the outbox.)

 ## Implementation details